markusvoelter/ProgrammingBasics/src/chapter04_functions/index.md

 we can see, the resulting values are the same; but the code avoids the duplication of the expression, it only exists once, inside the function cell.

+As a side remark: notice how in the evaluated version of the sheet (the one on the right) the function cell is represented exactly the same way as in the non-evaluated version of the left.
+Function cells themselves cannot be evaluated;
+you need specific values for the parameters.

 ### The importance of types in Function Cells